tezos/tezos-mirror/docs/protocols/009_florence.rst

 The applied order of inter-contract calls emitted by smart contracts has changed.
-The operations are now placed in a stack instead of a queue, resulting in a depth-first as opposed to breadth-first execution order.
+The operations are now placed in a stack instead of a queue, resulting in a depth-first as opposed to breadth-first execution order, making smart contract development more intuitive.

+This change could break contracts that relied on execution order;
+However, the development team has backtested the change against all available blocks in Edo, and found only one contract affected by the change, the developers of which are developing a patch.

 -  TZIP:
    `tzip!111 <https://gitlab.com/tzip/tzip/-/merge_requests/111>`__
 -  MR:
    `tezos!2420 <https://gitlab.com/tezos/tezos/-/merge_requests/2420>`__

-/!\ This is a breaking change that affects the security of smart contracts

 Tooling
 -------